balabit/syslog-ng-rust-modules/README.md

 ##### Message

 The `message` action's definition is as follows:

-* `uuid`: the unique identifier of the event which is generated,
+* `uuid`: The unique identifier of the message which is generated,
-* `name`: the human readable name of the event which is generated,
+* `name`: The human readable name of the message which is generated,
-* `message`: a Handlebars template, represents the contents of the message (like the message portion of a raw syslog)
+* `message`: A Handlebars template that represents the contents of the message (like the message portion of a raw syslog)
-* `values`: key-value pairs.
+* `values`: Key-value pairs.
 The values are Handlebars templates.
-* `inject_mode`: represents how the generated message should be injected into the application.
+* `inject_mode`: Represents how the generated message should be injected into the application.
 It has three distinct values:
- * `log`: the message should be logged (via standard `syslog()` call, through log4j, etc.)
+ * `log`: Log the message (via standard `syslog()` call, through log4j, etc.)
- * `forward`: the message should be forwarded to the next processing pipeline element,
+ * `forward`: Forward the message to the next processing pipeline element.
- * `loopback`: the message should be looped back to the correlator engine for multi-layer correlation.
+ * `loopback`: Send the message back to the correlator engine for multi-layer correlation.
-* `when`: defines when the action should be executed
+* `when`: Defines when the action should be executed
- * `on_opened`: when the context is being closed,
+ * `on_opened`: When the context is opened
- * `on_closed`: when the context is being opened.
+ * `on_closed`: When the context is closed.

  | Name           | Optional | Value type                               | Default value |